Crochet Tulip Keychain – Free Amigurumi Flower Pattern

 R5-11: sc in each st around (7 rounds, 24)

-Fasten off the yarn, leaving a long tail for sewing closed the openings.
+Fasten off the yarn, leaving a long tail of about 20 cm / 8 in for sewing the openings closed.

 Leaves